-Three archeological surveys were identified within a kilometer of the APE of Alternatives 1 - 4, one of which overlaps with the APE along Red Oak Creek.
+Three archeological surveys were identified within a kilometer of the APE of Alternatives 1-4, one of which overlaps with the APE along Red Oak Creek.
 The survey along Red Oak Creek was conducted by AR Consultants on behalf of the Trinity River Authority in 2011 and no sites were recorded as a result of the study.
 Additionally, one archeological site (41EL26) was identified within a kilometer of the APE.
 Site 41EL26 is a prehistoric campsite recorded by Thos.
 B. Gwin in 1940.
-Gwin recorded this site as approximately 50 x 40 yards in dimension and heavily eroded.
+Gwin recorded this site as approximately 50×40 yards in dimension and heavily eroded.
 Surface material within the site included scrapers, arrowheads, manos, and limestone fist axes and hoes.
 No eligibility recommendations for NRHP or a SAL have been made for 41EL26 and the site is located south of the APE in an area that will not be impacted by the proposed project.

 Less than 25% of the APE of Alternatives 1 - 4 has been previously surveyed.
 The PALM for the proposed project depicts moderate to high potential for buried prehistorical cultural deposits along creek banks and adjacent terraces in the APE and low to moderate potential elsewhere in the APE.
 Previous surveys have not covered a sufficient proportion of the APE or adjacent areas to draw inferences regarding the presence of archeological sites and cemeteries within the APE for the proposed project.
-Additionally, a review of historic maps and aerial photographs determined that there is potential for historic sites to be present in the APE that potentially qualify for inclusion in the NRHP.
+Additionally, a review of historic maps and aerial photographs determined that there is potential for historic sites to be present in the project area.
+The background study found that there is potential to preserve sites present in the APE that potentially qualify for inclusion in the NRHP.